What has been said about Charleston

-We will continue to The old covered Market and The Powder Magazine where they stored gun powder for the Revolutionary War, Visit St Philips (an important church in
+We will continue to The old covered Market and The Powder Magazine, where they stored gunpowder for the Revolutionary War, and Visit St Philips (an important church in

-Charleston) and The Circular Congregational Church an all inclusive church which focuses its efforts on the environment.
-This church has very interesting architecture (there are no corners for the devil to hide thus the name).
-While there we will visit their early graveyards and cemeteries and meet early founders and important characters residing there.
+Charleston) and The Circular Congregational Church is an all-inclusive church that focuses on the environment.
+This church has very interesting architecture (there are no corners for the devil to hide, thus the name).
+While there, we will visit their early graveyards and cemeteries and meet the early founders and important characters residing there.